 The entire focus of having a marketing budget is to allocate money to generate buzz for your brand.
-You can use that marketing budget in a variety of ways to spread the word about your brand, share positive consumer reactions, and promote special events that involve your product or service.
-However, there's no saying you have to spend all of that money or spend it frivolously in order to succeed.
-In fact, if you're a small business owner you might find more benefits by lowering your cost per acquisition, the amount you're spending to get possible conversions.
+You can use that marketing budget in a variety of ways to spread the word about your brand.
+You can share positive consumer reactions, and promote special events that involve your product or service, or even use paid ads.
+However, there’s no saying you have to spend all of that money or spend it frivolously in order to succeed.
+In fact, if you’re a small business owner you might find more benefits by lowering your cost per acquisition, the amount you’re spending to get possible conversions.
 Here are four ways you can lower your CPA.

 Read More: Understanding How Cost Per Acquisition Works

 Email marketing remains a powerful tool for brands in the 21st century.
 If you think about your own email inbox, it is likely full of fresh emails every day from brands both large and small.
 Each one has a unique offer or new product introduction that is designed to pique the interest of consumers.
 Growing your email marketing list can help you maintain a consistent line of contact with your customer base.
 This allows you to offer them unique deals other customers aren’t afforded, and it can lower your CPA as well.
 Email marketing has one of the lowest CPA rates.

 Use Re-marketing Campaigns